VIB-PSB/MINI-AC/docs/configuration_pipeline.md

 ### Modification of the motif mapping file for the locus-based mode

-* By default, the locus-based mode runs on the "medium" non-coding genomic space, which corresponds to, for each locus in the genome, the 5kb upstream of the translation start site, the 1kb downstream of the translation end site, and the introns.
+By default, the locus-based mode runs on the "medium" non-coding genomic space, which corresponds, for each locus in the genome, to the 5kb upstream of the translation start site, the 1kb downstream of the translation end site, and the introns.
 However, we generated two additional motif mapping files for the locus-based mode, that cover "large" (15kb upstream of the translation start site, the 2.5kb downstream of the translation end site, and the introns), and "small" (1kb upstream of the translation start site, the 1kb downstream of the translation end site, and the introns) non-coding genomic spaces.
-To use these files, first they need to be downloaded, and then, the following parameters should be modified either in the command line or in the configuration file.
+To use these files, first they need to be downloaded, and then, the corresponding parameter should be modified either on the command line or in the configuration file.

 To download the "large" motif mapping file: